GPUOpen-Tools/GPU-Reshape/ReadMe.md

 Current feature scope provides instrumentation on operations which are either undefined behaviour, or typically indicative of user fault such as:

-- Validation on out-of-bounds resource reads / writes
+- **Resource Bounds** </br> Validation of resource read / write coordinates against its bounds.
-- Validation on out-of-bounds descriptor reads, and descriptor compatability testing
-- Validation of floating point exports (fragment, unordered access view) against NaN / Inf
+- **Export Stability** </br> Numeric stability validation of floating point exports (unordered writes, render targets), e.g. NaN / Inf.
-- Detection of potentially hazardous concurrent resource read / writes
+- **Descriptor Validation** </br> Validation of descriptors, potentially dynamically indexed.
+This includes undefined, mismatched (compile-time to runtime), out of bounds descriptor indexing, and missing table bindings.
+- **Concurrency Validation** </br> Validation of resource concurrency, i.e. single-producer or multiple-consumer, between queues and events.
-- Validation of resource initialization during reads
+- **Resource Initialization** </br> Validation of resource initialization, ensures any read was preceded by a write.
+- **Infinite Loops** </br> Detection of infinite loops. _Experimental_.

 The future feature scope includes profiling and debugging functionality, such as branch hot spots, live breakpoints, and assertions.
 For the full planned feature set, see [Features](Documentation/Features.md).